ccp5UK/dl-poly/documentation/source/UserManual/DPD/thermostats.rst

 ------------------

-Shardlow splitting :cite:`shardlow-03a` exploits an operator splitting approach to integrate the drag and random, forces from :eq:`DPD_force_eq`, in the DPD thermostat.
+Shardlow splitting :cite:`shardlow-03a` exploits an operator splitting approach to integrate the drag and random, forces from :eq:`DPDF_eq`, in the DPD thermostat.
 The changes in particle velocities due to the thermostat during a timestep can be determined separately from changes due to other forces (conservative, bonding interactions etc.) by rigorously expanding velocity Verlet integration of the thermostatting forces.
 The separate integration